-The standard frequency in Europe’s electricity grid is 50 Hz.
-In North America and parts of Japan, on the other hand, a standard frequency of 60 Hz is used.
+The standard frequency in Europe’s electricity grid is 50 :Hertz.
+In North America and parts of Japan, on the other hand, a standard frequency of 60 Hertz is used.
 These frequencies must be kept as stable as possible for various reasons:

 - Time measurement: there are still many clocks which go by the frequency in the electricity grid.
 If the frequency is higher, they go faster.
 If the frequency is lower, they go more slowly.